I. If You Need to Calm Down Right Now

 Default assumption for every technique on this page: breathe through your nose, into your belly (diaphragmatically), unless the technique specifies otherwise.

-General safety note: several of the techniques below activate the sympathetic nervous system or involve breath holds and hyperventilation.
+General safety note: Several of the techniques below activate the sympathetic nervous system or involve breath holds and hyperventilation.
 If you have high blood pressure, cardiovascular disease, epilepsy, are pregnant, or have any reason to be uncertain, start with the Calm techniques and consult your doctor before attempting anything in Energy & Activation or Performance.
 Specific contraindications are listed under each technique.

 The single highest-evidence acute downregulation tool on this page.
-In a 2023 randomized controlled trial, five minutes of daily cyclic sighing outperformed mindfulness meditation for mood improvement and reducing physiological arousal over 28 days.
+In a 2023 randomised controlled trial, five minutes of daily cyclic sighing outperformed mindfulness meditation for mood improvement and reducing physiological arousal over 28 days.
 Works in 1–3 cycles for acute use.

 Doubling the length of the exhale relative to the inhale increases vagal tone via the baroreflex and shifts heart rate variability toward parasympathetic dominance.
 Faster-acting than mindfulness; usually noticeable within a minute.